cakephp/docs/en/core-libraries/validation.rst

 The ``allowEmpty()`` and ``notEmpty()`` methods will also accept a callback function as their last argument.
 If present, the callback determines whether or not the rule should be applied.
-For example, a field can be sometimes allowed to be empty::
+For example, a field is sometimes allowed to be empty::

     $validator->allowEmpty('tax', function ($context) {